dotnet/runtimelab/docs/design/coreclr/botr/ilc-architecture.md

 This document describes the common parts of the compiler that are applicable to all codegen backends.

+In the past, ILC supported following backends:

+* **CppCodegen**: a portable code generator that translates CIL into C++ code.
+This supports rapid platform bringup (instead of having to build a code generator for a new CPU architecture, it relies on the C++ compiler the platform likely already has).
+Portability comes at certain costs.
+This codegen backend wasn't [brought over](https://github.com/dotnet/corert/tree/master/src/ILCompiler.CppCodeGen/src) from the now archived CoreRT repo.

 Related project files: ILCompiler.LLVM.csproj, ILCompiler.RyuJit.csproj

 ## Dependency analysis